thomas-zahner/website/content/posts/i-like-rust.md

 Rust forces you to think hard up front, but rewards you in the future with far fewer bugs and lower maintenance costs.
 This makes software development more sustainable, and since most of us prefer to write new code over fixing bugs, it could make our lives more fun again.

-TODO other ideas:

-Languages such as C++ and JavaScript have evolved a lot over time.
-There have been many additions to the languages when new conepts and approaches got popular.
-Some new approaches replaced existing ones but languages have to remain backwards compatible.
-Some additions were never anticipated in the initial design of the languages.
-This can lead to features that feel out of place.
-Previous best practices become outdated and frowned upon.
-Maybe this is natural to all languages to some extent.

-The same could theoretically happen to Rust.
-But I think it is less likely to happen and if it did then to a much lesser extent.
-There even are people who think this already happened with async/await.
-TODO: citation But Rust feels like its foundations were designed so robustly that it won't have to change as radically as other languages have over time.

 [^1]: [Issues with the existing Date/Time APIs](https://www.baeldung.com/java-8-date-time-intro#issues)